web3privacy/web3privacy/README.md

 - [Conveyor](https://conveyor.ata.network/#/swap) - Automata Conveyor is an anti-front-running service that ingests and outputs transactions in a determined order (MEV Minimization solution).
 - [Particl](https://particl.io/marketplace) - The only marketplace for private and unrestricted e-commerce.
 - [Spinner](https://spinner.cash) - Private transactions for ICP and BTC

+## Alliances
+- [Leading Privacy Alliance](https://www.leadingprivacy.com) - The purpose of the LPA of Web3 is to speak up for everyone working in the Web3 industry and make them aware of the need for privacy (by design).
+- [Universal Privacy Alliance](https://privacyalliance.com) - The Universal Privacy Alliance seeks to advance the understanding of privacy as the very basis of free and flourishing digital societies.